NOAA-GFDL/fre-cli/README.md

 * Enter commands and follow `--help` messages for guidance
 * Can run directly from root directory, no need to `cd` into `/fre/`
 * May need to deactivate environment and reactivate it in order for changes to apply

+### Tools Included
+1) Postprocessing yaml configuration

+    Syntax: `fre pp configure -y [user-edit yaml file]`

+    Currently, in order to use this subtool, the user needs the following tools available: pyyaml, click, pathlib, and jsonschema